Hiring in the Hospitality Industry

 You’ve written a great job post and selected the right benefits for the job.
 Now where do you post it?
 The exact platform to use depends on your company and the position you’re hiring.
 Here are some options that could be handy for posting your job:

 • Social media: LinkedIn is a great platform to post your job description.
 Instagram and Facebook are good platforms to post regularly and show your work and company culture.
-This can help potential candidates get familiar with your hotel or restaurant and get connected.
+This can help potential candidates get connected and familiar with your hotel or restaurant.

-• Job fairs: Hospitality conferences and events can be a great place to connect to a diverse talent pool and showcase your company.
+• Job fairs: Hospitality conferences and events can be a great place to connect with a diverse talent pool and showcase your company.

-There may also be some local or regional job platforms you want to use to hire talent in your area (as opposed to nationwide).
-Other places to consider are job boards at local high schools, colleges and universities, depending on the job position.
+There may also be some local or regional job platforms you want to use to hire talent in your area.
+Other places to consider are job boards at local high schools, colleges, and universities, depending on the job position.

 Let Prospera Help